Ulaganathan0709/Ulaganathan0709/README.md

 # Hello, I'm Ulaganathan 👋

 ## About Me
-I'm a MERN stack developer certified by Guvi.
-I currently work at Art Technologies Software Pvt Ltd, leveraging my expertise in JavaScript, React, CSS, and DOM to build and maintain sophisticated web applications.
+I'm a Test Analyst at Art Technologies Software Pvt Ltd, with a background in learning MERN stack development.
+While I focus primarily on theoretical aspects and project designs, my hands-on experience continues to grow.

 ## Professional Background
-- **Current Position:** Test Anakysis at Art Technologies Software Pvt Ltd
+- **Current Position:** Test Analyst at Art Technologies Software Pvt Ltd
-- **Previous Experience:** 2 years in software testing, where I honed my skills in both manual and automated testing environments.
+- **Technical Training:** MERN Stack Developer
+  - HTML5 🌐
+  - Node.js 🟢
+  - React ⚛️
+  - React Native 📱

 ## Technical Skills
-- **Frontend:** JavaScript, React, CSS, HTML
-- **Backend:** Node.js, Express.js
-- **Database:** MongoDB
-- **Tools & Technologies:** Git, Docker, Jenkins
+- **Web Technologies:**
-- **Testing:** Experienced in manual and automation testing
+  - HTML5 🌐
+  - Node.js 🟢
+  - React ⚛️
+  - React Native 📱

 ## Projects
-Below are some of the projects I've contributed to:
+Below are some theoretical projects and contributions I've planned or designed:
-1. **Project Name** - A brief description.
-Developed by [Author's Name](#author_link) - *Contributed by Ulaganathan*.
+1. **Project Name** - A brief description of the project and its goals.
+Designed by Ulaganathan.
-2. **Project Name** - A brief description.
-Developed by [Author's Name](#author_link) - *Contributed by Ulaganathan*.
+2. **Project Name** - A brief description of the project and its goals.
+Designed by Ulaganathan.
    - [View the repository](#link_to_repository)

 ## Certifications